mawds/r-plumber-demo/readme.md

 Dockerising it to facilitate deployment.
 Some accompanying slides are here https://mawds.github.io/r-plumber-demo/

+## Github actions

-These are built from `doc/index.Rmd` - following the instructions at https://github.com/tgerke/rmd-with-ci
+As an experiment in using Github actions, the slides are rendered as part of a GH Action workflow.
+These are built from `doc/index.Rmd` - following the instructions at https://github.com/tgerke/rmd-with-ci, with some modifications to use https://github.com/marketplace/actions/add-commit to commit the resulting html file.

 ## API deployment notes: